vilchezdanny/spotifyWrapped/README.md

-# spotifyRecap
+# spotifyWrapped

-Using the Spotify API to recreate the annual recap.
+Using the Spotify API to recreate the annual wrapped